mssoheil/news-aggregator/README.md

 The application supports filtering with keyword, published date and source

-The use can set preference for favorite category, source and author
+The user can set preference for favorite category, source and author

 The changing are not live and won't call by just changing the input field